andrewmiller0728/BoardGamesAI/README.md

 Preliminary Tasks:
   1. Learn how to use IntelliJ IDEA
-  2. Learn how to use libDGX
+  2. Learn how to use libGDX

 Objectives:
   1. Create a backend of the game